sachin-panayil/npd/COMMUNITY.md

 <!-- TODO: Add if your repo has a community chat - Be present when joining synchronous conversations such as our community chat.
 Why be here if you're not going to _be here_? -->
 - Be respectful.
 - Default to positive.
 Assume others' contributions are legitimate and valuable and that they are made with good intention.
+- Embrace a culture of learning, and educate each other.
+We are all entering this conversation from different starting points and with different backgrounds.
+There are no dumb questions.
+- Take space and give space.
+We strive to create an environment in which all are welcome and able to participate.
+We hope individuals feel comfortable voicing their opinions and providing contributions and will do our best to recognize and make space for individuals who may be struggling to find space here.
+Likewise, we expect individuals to recognize when they are taking up significant space and take a step back to allow room for others.

 ### Acknowledgements